velartrill/velartrill.github.io/orig/spirals/winterfall/eyes-of-the-storm.md

 “If her oxygen saturation to drop, then I know,” says Seli.
 “If her heart rate to drop, then I know.
 If she to fall, then I know.”
 As if to demonstrate, she taps Vi’s bracelet and hers and Lena’s both light up.
 “So don't to happen again.
 Two more minutes, all it would took.”
 She holds up two fingers as if to emphasize.
 “Two.
 Then she would died.
 Incredibly lucky was this.
 Luck don't to save her next time.”

-“That’s… that’s a radio?
+“That’s… that’s a farcaster?
 So small?”

 "It is, yeah," Lena confirms.